 Phifer has continued to act in both film and television projects.
 His biggest hits have been the Divergent series of films, in which he portrayed Max.
 Phifer is married and has two children, owns a chain of athletic shoe stores, and has his own film promotion business.
 In 2013, he filed for bankruptcy, citing $1.3 million in debts.

-Birthplace: Harlem, New York City, New York, United States of Americasee more on Mekhi Phifer
+Birthplace: Harlem, New York City, New York, USAsee more on Mekhi Phifer